-I am a Doula here on the Bellarine Peninsula, supporting Mamas in the the Geelong region and the Surfcoast Shire.
+I am a Birth and Post Natal Doula.
+I am also a Womb & Fertility Massage Therapist here on the Bellarine Peninsula, supporting Mamas in the the Geelong region and the Surfcoast Shire.

 I often get asked, what made you become a Doula?

-It is my privilege and honour to give this support to all women in birth.
+It is now my privilege and honour to give all the support I can to all women from Adolescence to Menopause.